MetaMask/metamask-docs/snaps/how-to/provide-signature-insights.md

 ---
-description: Provide insights to your users in MetaMask's signature confirmation window.
+description: Provide insights to your users in MetaMask's signature confirmation flow.
 sidebar_position: 10
 ---